grom72/daos/docs/admin/common_tasks.md

 This section describes some of the common tasks handled by admins at a high level.
 See [System Deployment](./deployment.md#system-deployment), [DAOS System Administration](./administration.md#daos-system-administration), and [Pool Operations](./pool_operations.md#pool-operations) for more detailed explanations about each step.

-## Single host setup with PMEM and NVMe
+## Single host setup with PMem and NVMe

-1. Check PMEM and NVMe are discovered by the system.
+1. Check PMem and NVMe are discovered by the system.
 Format and reset them.
 2. Check network configuration.
 Check the `fabric_iface` you want to use is active.
 3. Install `daos-server` and `daos-client` RPMs.
 4. Generate certificate files.